BohndiekLab/CircularFFTReconPA/README.md

 All data and code are publicly available on Zenodo: https://doi.org/10.5281/zenodo.15388429

-## License and Acknowledgments
+## License and Acknowledgements
 This project is released under the **MIT License** (see the `LICENSE` file for details).

-**Funding Acknowledgments:** Development of this code and the underlying research were supported by multiple grants:
+**Funding Acknowledgements:** Development of this code and the underlying research were supported by multiple grants:
 - **Deutsche Forschungsgemeinschaft (DFG)** – projects GR 5824/1 and GR 5824/2 (supporting J.G.).
 - **U.S. National Science Foundation (NSF)** – award DMS-2405348 (supporting L.K.).
-- **Cancer Research UK (CRUK)** – grant A29580 (supporting T.R.E.).
+- **Cancer Research UK (CRUK)** – A29580 (supporting T.R.E.).
 - **Research Council of Finland** – Flagship programme projects 359186 and 358944, Centre of Excellence projects 353093 and 353086, and Academy Research Fellow project 338408 (supporting A.H. and J.P.).
 - **European Research Council (ERC)** – European Union Horizon 2020 programme, grant 101001417 (*QUANTOM* project, supporting J.P.).
 - **Finnish Ministry of Education and Culture** – support for a doctoral programme pilot *“Mathematics of Sensing, Imaging and Modelling”* (supporting J.P.).
-- **Engineering and Physical Sciences Research Council (EPSRC), UK** – grants EP/W029324/1 and EP/T014369/1 (supporting B.T.C.), as well as EP/R014604/1 which provided support for the Isaac Newton Institute’s **“Rich and Nonlinear Tomography”** programme.
+- **Engineering and Physical Sciences Research Council (EPSRC), UK** – grants EP/W029324/1 and EP/T014369/1 (supporting B.T.C.), as well as EP/R014604/1, which provided support for the Isaac Newton Institute’s **“Rich and Nonlinear Tomography”** programme.

-*Acknowledgments:* The authors thank the **Isaac Newton Institute for Mathematical Sciences, University of Cambridge**, for hospitality and support during the *Rich and Nonlinear Tomography* programme, where fruitful discussions contributing to this work took place.